mr152here/hexegg/README.md

 - simple custom color schemes with 16, 256, and full RGB support
 - multiple input files
 - highlight diffs between files
-- toggle visibility of printable characters
-- advanced block manipulation such as insert, delete, fill from generator other files, etc ...
+- advanced block manipulation such as insert, delete, fill from generator, from other files, etc ...
 - advanced search options
 - results highlighting
 - command interface
 - minimal external dependencies
+- mouse support

 Please read the [manual](docs/MANUAL.md) to see all commands and features.